Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 mod_data <- FOSBAAS::customer_renewals
 ```

 This data set contains several years of data.
-It looks like something that you would find at a club and is going to behave appropriately.
+It looks like something you would find at a club, and will behave appropriately.
 Let's take a look at the structure of this data:

 Table: (\#tab:leadscoredata2)Dataset for evaluating likelihood to renew